megaoptim/megaoptim-wp/readme.txt

 10. NextGen Galleries: Gallery table screen buttons Integration

 == Changelog ==

+= 1.3.2 =
+- Add detection to skip corrupted/unoptimized files in some unique cases of environments
+- Force HTTP 1.1 for now because of problems with some web servers.

+= 1.3.1 =
+- Fix svn problem

 = 1.3.0 =
 - Added Support for the Unlimited plan